Marjorie Eyre: Later years

-In 1949, Rands and Eyre joined fellow senior Savoyards Richard Walker, Helen Roberts, John Dean and Anna Bethell in Australia, where they were engaged by Frank Tait for a Gilbert and Sullivan tour of Australia and New Zealand with the J. C. Williamson Gilbert and Sullivan Opera Company.
+Eyre and Rands moved to a new home in Sussex in 1947.
+In 1949, they joined other former members of the D'Oyly Carte, Richard Walker, Helen Roberts, John Dean and Anna Bethell, in Australia, where they were engaged by Frank Tait for a Gilbert and Sullivan tour of Australia and New Zealand with the J. C. Williamson Gilbert and Sullivan Opera Company.
+They performed in Australasia until 1951.
 In 1952, Rands and Eyre played the Earl of Essex and Jill-All-Alone in a week's run of Merrie England for charity in Priory Park, Chichester.

-Eyre maintained her interest in Gilbert and Sullivan throughout her life.
-At the time of her death, at the age of 90, she was a Vice-President of the Gilbert & Sullivan Society in London.
+Eyre continued to be interested in Gilbert and Sullivan performances in later years and served as a vice-president of the Gilbert & Sullivan Society in London until her death, at the age of 90.